 The correct fee must be submitted with your documents.
 The fee listed is per seal.

 - Ethiopian Passport and I.D. card holders – £48.00

 - British/Other passports – £72.00

-4. Submit your documents to the Embassy
+4. Submit your documents at the Embassy

 You do not require an appointment to submit your documents.